Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 currently in use will immediately end, and any which are queued will be discarded.
 Objects in the official games strip this flag when hit.

+Stun lasts 120 frames by default, but can use custom durations.

-Stun lasts 120 frames, but can be cancelled early by an attack that flinches and flashes.
+Stun can be cancelled early by an attack that flinches and flashes, or by an attack that adds Freeze or Confuse.
+If Drag is active, being hit by another Drag attack will end Stun.

 !!! tip "Counter"
-    Being counterhit will also stun, but not using the hitflag.
-Being stunned in this way will have a duration of 150 frames instead.
+    Being counterhit will also stun.
+Being stunned in this way will have a duration of 150 frames instead, no matter what the original attack had as the duration.

 !!! tip "Stun Duration"
     In the official games, stuns often have different durations.
-For example, Thunder stuns for 90 frames, JudgeMan stuns for 120 frames, and FlashBomb2 stuns for 150 frames. v2.0 does not support different stun durations, but expect it in the future.
+For example, Thunder stuns for 90 frames, JudgeMan stuns for 120 frames, and FlashBomb2 stuns for 150 frames.

-    The official games also allow stun duration to tick an extra time whenever you have an input pressed that frame, so you can "mash out" faster.
-This is not a feature in v2.0, but is likely to be added in the future.

-!!! tip "Missing Info"
-    This notice will be removed once I confirm whether or not an attack with Hit.Stun getting a counterhit will stun for 120 frames or 150 frames.

 ### Root